uktrade/stream-zip/docs/getting-started.md

 ## Installation

-stream-zip can be installed from [PyPI](https://pypi.org/project/stream-zip/) using pip.
+You can install stream-zip from [PyPI](https://pypi.org/project/stream-zip/) using pip.

 ```bash
 pip install stream-zip
 ```

-This installs the latest version of stream-zip and its dependencies.
+This installs the latest versions of stream-zip and its dependencies.

-To avoid unexpected changes as new versions are released, it is helpful to pin to a specific version.
+To avoid unexpected changes as new versions are released, you can pin to specific versions.
 [Poetry](https://python-poetry.org/) or [pip-tools](https://pip-tools.readthedocs.io/en/latest/) are popular tools that can be used for this.

 ## Usage